birdnet-team/birdnetR/README.md

 Please note that birdnetR is under active development, so you might encounter changes that could affect your current workflow.
 We recommend checking for updates regularly.

+For more information, please visit the [birdnetR website](https://birdnet-team.github.io/birdnetR/).

 ## Citation